taranto/salesfy-project/README.md

 `git clone https://github.com/taranto/salesfy-backend.git`

-Run in your database all code from the archieve `SQL changes.sql` and `SQL test env.sql`
+Run all the code from the file `SQL changes.sql` and `SQL test env.sql` in your database IDE.
+It is recommended to run this block by block as instructions may rely on the previous one to work.

 ### Installing [Backend](https://github.com/taranto/salesfy-backend) project